 - Russian – Марципан

 However, there could be a simple reason for this, and the word marzipan could originate from how it was packaged during the middle ages.
-Allegedly the marzipan was sold in small packages, decorated with a small image of the from either a coin from the Byzantine Empire or a coin from the Republic of Venice.
+Allegedly the marzipan was sold in small packages, decorated with a small image from either a coin from the Byzantine Empire or a coin from the Republic of Venice.

 Allegedly the price for one of these boxes with marzipan was one mautheban, which was one of the coins from the Republic of Venice with an image of Christ sitting on a throne.
 So the name marzipan might originate from the price, and the packaging, from when it was sold in the beginning.